ShahriarAhnaf/LC-3-VM/README.md

 - set current counter as R7
 - if the bit 11 is 1 then sign extend 0-10 bits for the jump address
 - if the bit is not 1 then jump to address in base address in bits 8-6.

+**LOAD**
+- Load a value from 9 bit address that must be extended
+- use special mem_read function to read from the address IN THE VM not original PC.

+**LOAD INDIRECT**

+An address is computed by sign-extending bits [8:0] to 16 bits and adding this value to the incremented PC.
+What is stored in memory at this address is the address of the data to be loaded into DR. The condition codes are set, based on whether the value loaded is negative, zero, or positive.

+**LOAD EFFECTIVE ADDR**
+- loads the address in the register given in bits [11:9]
+- loads from the Base registers + a sign extended offset from the 6 bits at the end.

 ***TASKS!***